 Farmington in Marion County, West Virginia — The American South (Appalachia)

-Erected 2005 by West Virginia Celebration 2000 and the West Virginia Department of Archives and History.
+Erected 2010 by West Virginia Archives and History.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Waitman T. Willey (about 300 feet away, measured in a direct line); Indian Raid (approx. ¼ mile away); Coon’s Fort Barrackville Covered Bridge (approx. 4.3 miles away); Mannington / Flaggy Meadow (approx. 4.6 miles away); First Father’s Day Service (approx. 5.8 miles away); The Colonel George S. “Spanky” Roberts, USAF Memorial Bridge (approx. 5.8 miles away); David Morgan (1721–1813) / Patriot, Defender (approx. 5.9 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Farmington Disaster (approx. ¼ mile away); Waitman T. Willey (approx. ¼ mile away); Coon’s Fort (approx. 3.8 miles away); Mannington / Flaggy Meadow (approx. 4.4 miles away); Barrackville Covered Bridge (approx. 4.6 miles away); First Father’s Day Service The Colonel George S. “Spanky” Roberts, USAF Memorial Bridge (approx. 6 miles away); David Morgan (1721–1813) / Patriot, Defender (approx. 6.1 miles away).
 Touch for a list and map of all markers in Farmington.

 More about this marker.
 This marker replaces an earlier marker with the same text, but titled “Indian Massacre” erected prior to 1937.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on July 5, 2014, by J. J. Prats of Powell, Ohio.
 This page has been viewed 486 times since then and 26 times this year.
 Photos: 1, 2. submitted on July 5, 2014, by J. J. Prats of Powell, Ohio.